snu-sf-class/sf202401/README.md

 ## Announcements

 - May.
+16: Assignment 4 is uploaded.
+- May.
 15: Midterm result is uploaded.
 Claims : until May 28.
 - May.
 9: 금일 수업은 휴강입니다.
 - Apr.
 30: Assignment 3 is uploaded.
-(Temporary Notification: There is an errata for Assignment 3.
-Please check it.)
 - Apr.
 22: Assignment 2 result is uploaded.
 Claims : until May 6.
 - Apr.
 18: Midterm exam date is changed: May.
 11 (Sat) (14:00-18:00).
 See [instruction](https://github.com/snu-sf-class/sf202401/blob/main/MidtermInstruction.md).
 - Apr.
 16: ~~Midterm exam : Apr.
 28 (19:00 - 23:00)~~.